teddytags/website/src/static/docs/getting-started.md

   yarn add teddytags
   ```

+---

-## Pro Setup (Coming Soon)
+## Pro Setup (or a template)

 This setup contains all the things a React, Angular or a Vue project has.
-It supports live reload, page configuration, highly optimized production builds via Webpack, and much more. **It will be made available soon when its ongoing work is finished**.
+It supports live reload, page configuration, highly optimized production builds via Parcel, and much more.
+It is not a special CLI or whatever, but a repository hosted at GitHub which you can fork and use.

+### Features

+- A score of 100 in LightHouse ([proof](https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Fteddytags-starter-template.now.sh%2F&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext))
+- Automatic creation of WebManifest(see `pkg.pwaManifest`) and service worker(see `pkg.sw-precache`)
+- Lint code with ESLint and pretty with Prettier

+**Get the template at https://git.io/teddytags-starter**

+**See the deployed one at https://teddytags-starter-template.now.sh**